Are these the best water stocks and ETFs to watch?

 Some nations have embraced privatisation more than others.
 For example, England’s entire market is privatised while governments in countries like France, Spain and India still manage some of their own water supplies.
 Some prefer to let private companies manage the whole network while others prefer private-public partnerships.
 Understanding the regulatory environment of each country is just as important as understanding the investment case for each stock.

-How to start investing in water
+How to start trading or investing in water

 - Research the companies

 - Decide whether you'd like to buy the shares or trade them

 - Open an account

 - Find out more about how to trade or invest in water